 [Section 91 amended by No. 73 of 2006 s.
 64.]

-92. Suspension where business not carried on
+92. Suspension because business has ceased etc.

 The Director may, after (where practicable) giving the holder a reasonable opportunity to make submissions or to be heard, suspend the operation of a licence if —